 - When you import a file into EagleFiler, it imports that file's Finder tags as well. - If you assign or unassign tags in EagleFiler, the Finder tags update right away. - If you assign or unassign tags in the Finder, the tags update in EagleFiler when you view the file or when you use the Backup Metadata command.
-EagleFiler also updates the tags automatically when you open the library and periodically after it's open. - EagleFiler's database acts as a backup for the Finder tags, which are somewhat fragile due to the way they are stored.
-If the Finder tags are lost (e.g. when transferring a file over a network, editing a file with an application that doesn't support tags, or backing206 up207 using a product that doesn't support extended attributes), EagleFiler will automatically restore the tags from the database the next time you open the library. - The first time you open a library on Mavericks, EagleFiler will sync its tags with the system; this will cause the files to be modified, which will trigger a one-time re-indexing (of files, not mail messages) in EagleFiler.
+EagleFiler also updates the tags automatically when you open the library and periodically after it's open. - If you rename a tag in EagleFiler, EagleFiler renames the Finder tags on each file. - EagleFiler's database acts as a backup for the Finder tags, which are somewhat fragile due to the way they are stored.
+If the Finder tags are lost (e.g. when transferring a file over a network, editing a file with an application that doesn't support tags, or backing207 up208 using a product that doesn't support extended attributes), EagleFiler will automatically restore the tags from the database the next time you open the library.